Entangling Quantum Memories via Heralded Photonic Bell Measurement: Acknowledgments

 \section{Acknowledgments}

-We thank Kevin C. Chen (MIT) for fruitful discussions.
-We would also like to thank Eneet Kaur (Univ. of Arizona) for suggesting the distillation protocol.
+We thank Kevin C. Chen (MIT), Eneet Kaur (Univ. of Arizona), Filip Rozpedek (Univ.\ of Chicago), Johannes Borregaard (TU Delft) and Babak N. Saif (GSFC, NASA) for fruitful discussions and helpful comments about the manuscript.
 The authors acknowledge the Mega Qubit Router (MQR) project funded under federal support via a subcontract from the University of Arizona Applied Research Corporation (UA-ARC).
 Additionally, the authors acknowledge National Science Foundation (NSF) Engineering Research Center for Quantum Networks (CQN), awarded under cooperative agreement number 1941583, for supporting this research.

 S.G. has outside interests in SensorQ Technologies Incorporated and Guha, LLC.
 D.E. holds shares in Quantum Network Technologies (QNT), a performer on the MQR award.
 These interests have been disclosed to UA and MIT respectively, and reviewed in accordance with their conflict of interest policies, with any conflicts of interest to be managed accordingly.